Alimentation Couche-Tard: History

 In 2015, Manulife Bank of Canada reached a deal with Couche-Tard to add its ATMs to 830 locations.

 On September 23, 2015, Couche-Tard announced that it would relaunch the Circle K brand, and extend it to all of its stores in English Canada, the United States, and Scandinavia.
-The rebranding did not include its stores in Quebec, which remained under the Couche-Tard brand.
+The rebranding did not include its stores in Quebec, which remained under the Couche-Tard brand; Couche-Tard would later undergo a rebranding in 2021 to align it with Circle K's brand identity, switching to its red and yellow corporate colors and an encircled logo.

 On August 29, 2016, the purchase of 53 Cracker Barrel convenience stores in Louisiana for an undisclosed price was announced.
-As in the case with most of its other acquisitions, the Cracker Barrel chain would also be converted to Circle K stores.
-The acquired chain stores all have gas stations, with the exception of one location, and 12 have quick-serve restaurants.
-The Cracker Barrel chain is unrelated to the restaurant chain of the same name.

 In July 2017, Couche-Tard announced an agreement to acquire Holiday Stationstores, the 18th largest convenience store chain in the United States, with over 500 locations in 10 states.

 In August 2020, Couche-Tard was out-bid by 7-Eleven's US$21 billion acquisition of 3900 Speedway locations from Marathon Petroleum.

 In July 2021, Couche-Tard announced a deal to purchase the 226 retail gasoline/convenience stores and marine fuel terminal of Truro, Nova Scotia-based Wilson Fuel for an undisclosed amount, pending approval by the Competition Bureau.
-That deal closed on March 1, 2023.
+The acquisition was completed on March 1, 2023.
+To alleviate competition concerns, Couche-Tard sold 52 locations to Harnois Énergies.

+Operations in Russia (38 stores) were suspended in 2022.

+In December 2022, Couche-Tard announced an agreement to acquire U.S. express car wash operator True Blue Car Wash (which operates under the Clean Freak and Rainstorm banners in the southwestern and midwestern United States respectively).

+On February 27, 2023, Couche-Tard announced plans to acquire Big Red Stores, based in Arkansas.
+The acquisition was completed on April 18, 2023, expanding Circle K's presence in Arkansas.

+In March 2023, Couche-Tard announced the acquisition of 1,600 TotalEnergies service stations in Germany and the Netherlands, for an undisclosed sum.
+At the same time in Belgium and Luxembourg, Couche-Tard and TotalEnergies announced the creation of a joint venture to take over TotalEnergies' 619 service stations.
+The following month, the company signed an agreement to buy 112 service stations and convenience stores from MAPCO Express in the United States.

+On August 19, 2024, Couche-Tard announced that they had acquired all 270 GetGo stores from Giant Eagle for an undisclosed sum.
+It was also announced that GetGo stores would continue to offer Giant Eagle's MyPerks rewards program after the sale concludes.
+The deal closed June 29, 2025.

+On the same day that the GetGo deal was announced, Couche-Tard also offered to buy the Japanese company Seven & I Holdings, operator of the international chain of 7-Eleven convenience stores and later that year sent a revised offer after initial bid was rejected.